danielfett/draft-dpop/mainmatter.md

 Host: server.example.com
 Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW
 Content-Type: application/x-www-form-urlencoded;charset=UTF-8
+DPoP-Binding: eyJhbGciOiJSU0ExXzUi ...

 grant_type=authorization_code
 &code=SplxlOBeZQQYbYS6WxSbIA
 &redirect_uri=https%3A%2F%2Fclient%2Eexample%2Ecom%2Fcb
 &token_type=pop
-&req_cnf=eyJhbGciOiJSU0ExXzUi ...
 (remainder of JWK omitted for brevity)
 ~~~
 !---
 Figure 2: Token Request for a DPoP bound token.

-[ How do we indicate DPoP? token type? ]
+[ Maybe use different `token_type` value? ]

-The parameter `req_cnf` contains a JWT signed using the asymmetric key
+The header `DPoP-Binding` contains a JWT signed using the asymmetric
-chosen by the client.
-The JWT contains the `code` value.
-The header of
+key chosen by the client.
+The header of the JWT MUST contain the following fields:

+ * `typ`: MUST be `dpop-binding+jwt`
-the JWT contains the public key chosen by the client:
+ * `jwk`: The public key chosen by the client, in JWK format.

+The body of the JWT contains the following fields:

+ * `http_method`: The HTTP method used for the request (REQUIRED).
+ * `http_uri`: The HTTP URI used for the request (REQUIRED)
+ * `exp`: Expiration time of the JWT (REQUIRED).
+See [Security Considerations](#Security).
+ * `jti`: Unique identifier for this JWT (RECOMMENDED).
+SHOULD be used for replay detection and prevention, see [Security Considerations](#Security).

+An example JWT is shown in Figure 3.

 !---
 ```
 {
-    "typ": "pop+jwt",
+    "typ": "dpop-binding+jwt",
+    "alg": "ES512",
     "jwk": {
          "kty" : "EC",
          "kid" : h'11',